ryannewman2828/Documented-Learning/Design Patterns/README.md

     A program that builds and prints HTTP responses to standard output using Java and The Builder Design Pattern
 * Decorator Pattern: Text Processing Decorator<br>
     A simple Text Processor that applies certain commands to lines of text implemented using Java and The Decorator Design Pattern
+* Factory Pattern: Currency Symbol Reporter<br>
+    A simple program that takes in a country as input and prints the symbol of that countries currency using Java and the Factory Design Pattern
 * Interpreter Pattern: Postfix Expression Interpreter<br>
     A program that reads, prints and evaluates a mathematical expression in postfix expression using Java and The Interpreter Design Pattern
 * Iterator Pattern: Linked List<br>